gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallCertificatesHowTo.md

 ```
 and noting the `subject` will change depending on the host name used when generating the signing request.

-Create insecure version of private key for Apache autoboot (you will again need to enter the server key password)
+Create insecure version of private key for Apache auto-boot (you will again need to enter the server key password)

 ```bash
 openssl rsa -in private/$H.key -out private/$H.key.insecure
 ```